Discovery and Intuitive Wayfinding on the Road

 I'm currently at an early-stage startup building AI solutions in the travel and tourism space.

 We’re designing a platform that helps travelers plan, personalize, and adjust trips, from the first spark of inspiration to navigating experiences in real time.
 I joined early, when the team was small, fast-moving, and mostly business-focused.
-At the time, there were no formal UX or product processes in place, which meant I had the opportunity to shape how design fit into our long-term strategy and decision-making.
+At the time, there were no formal UX or product processes in place, which meant I've had the opportunity to shape how design fits into our long-term strategy and decision-making.

-The goal was building thoughtful, scalable design structure in a space that was still in flux: balancing the founders’ big-picture vision with what was feasible, meaningful, and intuitive for travelers.
+The goal is to build thoughtful, scalable design structure in a space that's still in flux: balancing big-picture vision with what's feasible, meaningful, and intuitive for travelers.

 MY WORK